CRudd-spec/Alert-Enrichment-Engine/README.md

 ### Known limitation
 If a resource goes down, recovers, and later fails again, the dedup key will match the previous incident.

-In a production system, this would be addressed by one or more of the following:
+In a production system, this could also be addressed as:
 - Scoping deduplication to **active incidents only**
 - Applying a **time window** to deduplication
 - Incorporating incident state transitions into key reuse logic

-This limitation is intentional in v0 to keep the engine focused on identity correlation and lifecycle mechanics.
+This limitation is intentional in v0 to keep the engine focused on identity correlation and lifecycle.

 ---